pandoc-jp/pandoc-doc-ja/users-guide.rst

    ``abbreviations`` from the user data directory or fall back on a system default.
 To see the system default, use ``pandoc --print-default-data-file=abbreviations``.
 The only use pandoc makes of this list is in the Markdown reader.
-Strings ending in a period that are found in this list will be followed by a nonbreaking space, so that the period will not produce sentence-ending space in formats like LaTeX.
+Strings found in this list will be followed by a nonbreaking space, and the period will not produce sentence-ending space in formats like LaTeX.
+The strings may not contain spaces.

 General writer options
 ----------------------